bahrus/json-merge/README.md

 [Demo](https://xtal-json-editor-demo.glitch.me/)

-xtal-json-merge, and xtal-insert-json are dependency free web components, that merges predefined json with some dynamic json.  xtal-json-merge extends xtal-insert-json.
+xtal-json-merge and xtal-insert-json are dependency free web components, that merge predefined json with some dynamic json.  xtal-json-merge extends xtal-insert-json.
 They provide binding support compatible with Polymer, but they can be used in non Polymer settings as well.
-It may make more sense to use in [disciplined, declarative markup-centric](https://blog.153.io/2017/03/08/you-dont-get-amp/) environments -- server-driven architectures or HTML template-oriented components / web apps like VueJS, Polymer (as we mentioned already) or Aurelia (or Angular?).
+It may make more sense to use in [disciplined, declarative markup-centric](https://blog.153.io/2017/03/08/you-dont-get-amp/) environments -- server-driven architectures or HTML template-oriented components / web apps like VueJS, Polymer (as we mentioned already), Aurelia, Svelte, Angular.
 It may seem somewhat jarring to see it inside a JavaScript, code-centric render function, like those found in (P)React / LitHTML / HyperHTML / SkateJS, etc.  More on that later.

 These two components can also be useful for demo pages that use html markup as the primary way of demonstrating the functionality of specific types of components, which we categorize below.

-xtal-insert-json.js is ~1KB minified and gzipped.  xtal-json-merge.js is ~1.5kb minified and gzipped.
+xtal-insert-json.js is ~1.1KB minified and gzipped.  xtal-json-merge.js is ~1.4kb minified and gzipped.
 Both require importing via ES6 Modules.

+The two files are combined into one IIFE file, json-merge.js, which can be imported via a classic script tag.
+This combined file is ~1.9kb minified and gzipped

 ## Mission